kjcreddy666/spotify/README.md

 ## Features

-- **User Authentication**: Users can create accounts, log in, and access personalized content.
-- **Search and Browse**: Users can search for songs, albums, and artists, and browse through curated playlists.
 - **Playback Controls**: The interface includes playback controls for playing, pausing, skipping tracks, adjusting volume, and viewing current playback progress.
 - **Playlist Creation and Management**: Users can create, edit, and delete playlists, as well as add and remove songs from their playlists.
 - **Discover Weekly**: A feature that generates a personalized playlist based on the user's listening habits.